MicrosoftDocs/visualstudio-docs/docs/debugger/managing-exceptions-with-the-debugger.md

 -   When an exception is thrown and is not handled.

--   When the debugger is configured to break execution immediately when an exception is thrown, before any handler is invoked.
+-   When the debugger is configured to break execution before any handler is invoked.

--   If you have set [Just My Code](../debugger/just-my-code.md), and the debugger is set to break on any exception that is not handled in user code.
+-   If you have set [Just My Code](../debugger/just-my-code.md), and the debugger is configured to break on any exception that is not handled in user code.

 > [!NOTE]
 >  ASP.NET has a top-level exception handler that shows error pages in a browser.
 It does not break execution unless **Just My Code** is turned on.
 For an example, see [Setting the debugger to continue on user-unhandled exceptions](../debugger/managing-exceptions-with-the-debugger.md#BKMK_UserUnhandled) below.